-‘For most women after pregnancy, a high focus should be put on strengthening the abdominal, pelvic floor and overall core muscles – with a high emphasis on correct form and posture in all exercises,’ says the Head of the BODYTEC® Training Academy Gerry Gerhardt.
-‘BODYTEC® is a well-suited training form to achieve this, as every single exercise activates these muscle groups and in comparison to most conventional training methods, also activates deeper muscle tissues in the core area, which are generally more difficult to activate,’ he explains.
+“For most women after pregnancy, a high focus should be placed on strengthening the abdominals, pelvic floor and overall core muscles – with a high emphasis on correct form and posture in all exercises," says the Head of the BODYTEC® Training Academy Sharne Botha.
+"BODYTEC® is a perfectly-suited training solution to achieve this, as every single exercise activates these muscle groups and in comparison to most conventional training methods, also activates deeper muscle tissues in the core area, which are generally more difficult to activate.”

-And those painful breasts?
-Avoid impact movements, such as jumping, running, rapid changes of body position or movements that involve the chest muscles, recommends Gerry.
-Think controlled and slow movements and exercises in the first weeks after giving birth.
+And regarding sensitive breasts?
+"Avoid impact movements, such as jumping, running, rapid changes of body position or movements that involve the chest muscles," recommends Sharne.
+Think controlled and slow movements and exercises in the first few weeks after giving birth.

-With both feet flat on the ground, with your knees at a 90 degree angle, put both hands on your thighs and come up slowly with your fingers towards your knee, and then slowly bring your body back down.
+Place both feet flat on the ground with your knees at a 90-degree angle.
+Place both hands on your thighs and slowly lift your fingers and chest towards your knee.
+Then slowly lower your body back down.

-In the same position, move your hands towards the opposite ankle (one side at a time).
-Use the same slow controlled movements while coming up and down.
+In the same position as a typical crunch, move your hands towards opposite ankles (one side at a time).
+Apply the same slow controlled movements while moving up and down.

-Take a pillow or soft ball (two tennis balls work well) and in the same position as above, place them between your knees.
-Slowly squeeze your knees together and then release.
-Always make sure you have an area as wide as at least two fists of space between your knees to avoid putting too much strain on your pelvic area.
-Do 15.
+Take a pillow or a soft ball (two tennis balls work well too) and in the same position as a typical crunch, place the pillow or ball(s) between your knees.
+Slowly squeeze your knees together and release.
+Be sure to widen your knees to the space of at least two fists to avoid putting too much strain on your pelvic area.

 For more information on rapid body transformation after giving birth, chat to a BODYTEC training expert by emailing us on email@example.com.